-(b) If the minor is involuntarily detained for revocation at an evaluation and treatment facility, secure withdrawal management and stabilization facility, or approved substance use disorder treatment program in a different county from where the minor was initially detained, the facility or program may file the order of apprehension, serve it on the minor and notify the minor's parents and the minor's attorney at the request of the designated crisis responder crisis responder. $((\frac{3}{1}))$ A petition for revocation of less restrictive alternative treatment shall be filed by the designated crisis responder or the director, secretary, or facility, as appropriate, with the court in the county where the minor is detained.
+(b) If the minor is involuntarily detained for revocation at an evaluation and treatment facility, secure withdrawal management and stabilization facility, or approved substance use disorder treatment program in a different county from where the minor was initially detained, the facility or program may file the order of apprehension, serve it on the minor and notify the minor's parents and the minor's attorney at the request of the designated crisis responder.

+crisis responder. $((\frac{3}{1}))$ A petition for revocation of less restrictive alternative treatment shall be filed by the designated crisis responder or the director, secretary, or facility, as appropriate, with the court in the county where the minor is detained.
 The court shall conduct the hearing in that county.
 A petition for revocation of conditional release must be filed in the county where the minor is detained.
 A petition shall describe the behavior of the minor indicating violation of the conditions or deterioration of routine functioning and a dispositional recommendation.
 The hearing shall be held within seven days of the minor's return.
-The issues to be determined are whether the minor did or did not adhere to the conditions of the less restrictive alternative treatment or conditional release, or whether the minor's routine functioning has substantially deteriorated, and, if so, whether the conditions of less restrictive alternative treatment or conditional release should be modified or whether the ((minor))court should ((be)returned to)) order the minor's detention for inpatient treatment.
+The issues to be determined are whether the minor did or did not adhere to the conditions of the less restrictive alternative treatment or conditional release, or whether the minor's routine functioning has substantially deteriorated, and, if so, whether the conditions of less restrictive alternative treatment conditional release should be modified or whether the ((minor))court should ((be)returned to))order the minor's detention for inpatient treatment.
 Pursuant to the determination of the court, the minor shall be returned to less restrictive alternative treatment or conditional release on the same or modified conditions or shall be ((returned to))detained for inpatient treatment.
 If the minor is ((returned to))detained for inpatient treatment, RCW 71.34.760 regarding the director's placement responsibility shall apply.
-The hearing may be waived by the minor and the minor ((returned to)) detained for inpatient treatment or returned to less restrictive alternative treatment or conditional release on the same or modified conditions.
-If the court orders detention for inpatient court orders detention for inpatient treatment, the treatment period must be for 14 days from the revocation hearing if the less restrictive alternative treatment order was based on a petition under RCW 71.34.740 or 71.34.815.
+The hearing may be waived by the minor and the minor $((\frac{\text{returned}}{\text{to}})) \frac{\text{detained}}{\text{detained}} \frac{\text{for}}{\text{to}}$ inpatient treatment or $\frac{\text{returned}}{\text{to}}$ to less restrictive alternative treatment or conditional release on the same or modified conditions.
+If the court orders detention for inpatient treatment, the treatment period must be for 14 days from the revocation hearing if the less restrictive alternative treatment order was based on a petition under RCW 71.34.740 or 71.34.815.
 The minor must return to less restrictive alternative treatment under the order at the end of the 14-day period unless a petition for further treatment is filed under RCW 71.34.750 or the minor accepts voluntary treatment.
 If the court orders detention for inpatient treatment and the less restrictive alternative treatment order or conditional release was based on a petition under RCW 71.34.750, the number of days remaining on the less restrictive alternative treatment order or conditional release must be converted to days of inpatient treatment.

-$\tt Sec.~11.~RCW~71.34.815~and~2022~c~210~s~4~are~each~amended~to~read~as~follows:$
+Sec.
+11. RCW 71.34.815 and 2022 c 210 s 4 are each amended to read as follows: